 Different kinds of problems may occur when trying to create, mount or access files in a volume.
-In case no useful error message printed on the console, it may help to enable client-side log output.
+If no log file was specified, the client will create a logfile called mount.xtreemfs.log in the current working direcory.
+This logile is only created in case of an error message.
+In case no useful error message printed on the console or in the logfile, it may help to enable client-side log output.
 This can be done as follows:

-'''

-$> xtfs_mount -f -d INFO /xtreemfs
+\$> mount.xtreemfs -f -d INFO remote.dir.machine/myVolume /xtreemfs

-'''